Flexures for Kibble balances: Minimizing the effects of anelastic relaxation: Irreversible effects

 \section{Irreversible effects}

 Analyzing the results of the measurements discussed in the preceding section, we noticed that, especially after large displacement, the flexure did not come back to the same zero position -- even after a long time.
-This effect is known to scientists and technicians working with flexure balances and is another reason, why large excursions of flexures are generally avoided.
+This effect is known and is another reason, why large excursions of flexures are generally avoided.
 It is as if the spring had been reset after a large excursion.
 In the Kibble balance, such a reset of the spring after velocity mode is generally not a problem as long as the spring stays consistent in the subsequent mass-on and mass-off measurements.
 However, the mass manipulation for the mass-on and mass-off measurements also induces disturbances to the balance, and it would be important to know if the disturbances are large enough to cause a systematic bias.

 At this point, we do not know the precise mechanism that causes the irreversible effects.
-Many causes are discussed in the literature, such as dislocation pinning, work hardening, clamp effects, stick-slip effects, and more.
+Many causes are discussed in the literature, such as dislocation pinning~\cite{deSalvo2011}, work hardening, clamp effects, lattice-internal stick-slip effects, and more.